abhishekvraman/Propylean/README.md

 - Enable chemical and related industries to use analytics and ML frameworks
 - Improve operational agility and efficiency of the plant
 - Be a cheap simulation-software alternative for small manufacturers
+- One-stop shop for all process engineering calculations
 - Help the industry transition to Net-Zero emissions
 - Inculcate coding/programing skills in manufacturing engineers